szymonmichalski/starid-1/readme.md

 [notes](http://starid.org), [history](http://starid.org/about), [related papers](http://starid.org/references)

-*star*
+*stars*

-star images from pointing vectors. two coordinates are independent and expressed in a plane tangent to the sky and its image in a sensor. shift the image to center the star to be identified.
+images from pointing vectors. two coordinates are independent and expressed in a plane tangent to the sky and its image in a sensor. images are centered on the star to be identified.

 *identification*

-star identification using convolutional and recurrent networks, triangular structure, etc.
+convolutional and recurrent networks, triangular structure.

 *libstarid*